hipstermartin/hipstermartin/README.md

 I am a computer science graduate student with a passion for machine learning and big data.
 I am excited to share my work and collaborate with others on GitHub.
 My projects focus on exploring and implementing various machine learning techniques, as well as analyzing and visualizing large datasets.
 I am always open to feedback and suggestions, so please feel free to reach out and connect with me on GitHub.
 I look forward to collaborating with the community and learning from others in the field.

-* ✉️  You can contact me at [abhi.yalamaddi@gmail.com](mailto:abhi.yalamaddi@gmail.com)
-* 🧠  Currently learning Big Data Technologies
-* 🤝  I'm open to collaborating on Data Science and Big Data Projects

 ### Skills